machine-shop/mothra/README.md

 ## Example
 Example data can be found at [github.com/machine-shop/butterfly-wings-data](https://github.com/machine-shop/butterfly-wings-data).
 For this example, clone the repository alongside `butterfly-wings`.

+A larger repository of test data is now also available at https://zenodo.org/record/3732132.

 ```
 git clone https://github.com/machine-shop/butterfly-wings.git
 git clone https://github.com/machine-shop/butterfly-wings-data.git